 (some black hat tools may still be able to help you with the follow-unfollow routine – but you take a risk using them)

-Still, following some accounts from your niche can help you get those precious first couple of hundred followers.
+Still, following some accounts from your niche can help you get those precious first couples of hundred followers.
 Plus, following these accounts will help you get more interesting images to your feed and make it easier to connect with likes and comments)

-7. Cross Promote your Instagram
+7. Cross-Promote your Instagram

 Image Source: Twitter